testedtim/new-cft-website/projects/code-for-tucson-website.md

 ## Description

-We are rebuilding the Code for Tucson website (here it is!) and there is ongoing work to evaluate and improve the website.
+We are rebuilding the Code for Tucson website (here it is!) and there is ongoing work to evaluate and improve it.

 ## What we have so far